nu7hatch/no-logic-in-your-views-startechconf-2011/one/03_how_mvp.md

-!SLIDE
+!SLIDE bullets incremental with-title
 .notes What is MVP and how it works?
 Actually it's very similar to MVC, take a look:
 .notes The most important difference is that you can't access models from the view layer.
 # How it works?

+* Model
-* Model - nothing changes, business logic
+    - nothing changes, business logic
+* Presenter
-* Presenter - tie between model and view
+    - tie between model and view
+* View
-* View - only presentation layer, no access to model
+    - only presentation layer, no access to model

 !SLIDE
 .notes Ok my friends, for sure you want to see it in action, so I  prepared some snippets which possible implementation.
 # Example...

-!SLIDE small
+!SLIDE small with-title
 .notes What I have here is very, very simple user model, just name and age.
 # Model